Know Before You Go

 - Credit Cards

 Major credit cards are only acceptable at hotels, tourist stores and upscale shops.
-We recommend you use credit card for any big purchases at tourist stores and to purchase insurance for the shipped items.
+We recommend you use a credit card for any big purchases at tourist stores and purchase insurance for the shipped items.
 Please call your credit card company to let them know you are traveling in China so they won’t decline your transactions made during your trip.

 - Personal Checks

-Personal checks are generally not acceptable outside North America.
+Personal checks are NOT acceptable in China.